 · Participate in college activities, including committee work.

 · Communicate effectively with English chair and program director as well as related staff to ensure the continued successful operation of the program.

 · Participate in department initiatives and events.

 · Other duties as required.

-· MS in Mass Communication, Interactive Media, Digital Communication, Communication
+· MS in Interactive Media, Digital Communication, or Interactive Communication.

-· Two years teaching communication at the college-level, community college preferred.
+· One year teaching digital and interactive communication at the community college level.

 · Excellent record of college-level teaching appropriate to rank and experience.